netobserv/documents/blogs/agent_metrics_perf/index.md

 ## Fine-tuning

-Remember my `FlowCollector` settings?
-I didn't change the `spec.agent.ebpf.cacheMaxFlows` value.
+Remember the `FlowCollector` settings?
+We didn't change the `spec.agent.ebpf.cacheMaxFlows` value.
 This is the setting used to set the map sizes, and it defaults to 100K.
-So yes, for my usage, perhaps this is over-sized as my maps are generally under 4K.
+So yes, for this usage, perhaps it is over-sized as the maps are generally under 4K.

 Let's halve it and see what happens.